 Team tailgating is not permitted.
 Any groupings should be limited to single family units with sufficient space between groups as spectators following social distancing requirements.

 - All vendors should follow state, local and CDC guidelines on operating either retail or carry out food establishments.

 - Gathering / eating areas are discouraged.
 Patrons should take their food away to a location in the facility sufficiently distanced from others to consume.

 Participants are encouraged to bring their own water.
 Water fountains may not be available and shared community water sources are discouraged.

 - Schedules and scores will be updated and posted at www.usssa.com.
 Physical brackets or score postings will not be used as they are gathering points.

 - Pregame meetings will be limited to only necessary people (officials and 1 coach from each team) and are to be conducted while practicing social distancing.

-- Parents are encouraged to supply their players with antibacterial wipes and hand sanitizer for disinfecting shared playing equipment and cleaning hands periodically.
+- Parents and teams are encouraged to supply their players with antibacterial wipes and hand sanitizer for disinfecting shared playing equipment and cleaning hands periodically.

 - Use of sunflower seeds, gum and other items that encourage spitting shall not be permitted.